 Every day there seems to be a new natural remedy that promises to solve all of your health issues.
-And while this won’t solve every problem, black seed oil has been known to help plenty of people.
-As noted by Medical News Today, black seed oil has appeared in several medical studies and has shown to help treat anything from eczema to infertility.
+And while this one won’t solve every problem, black seed oil has been known to help plenty of people.
 Did we mention it’s also affordable and easy to consume?
 It’s time to start using black seed oil.

 Black seed oil, which is typically made from a combination of kalonji, black caraway, black cumin, and black onion seeds, comes from Nigella stevia, a flowering shrub that grows in Asia, the Middle East and Eastern Europe.
 As with any oil, it should be used in consultation with your medical provider as there can be some negative side effects, including rashes when used topically or upset stomach when ingested.

 Black seed oil has a strong taste and works best when it is consumed raw in its liquid form.
 If ingesting a teaspoon of black seed oil on its own doesn’t sound tempting, it can also be mixed into salad dressings or teas and it’s available in capsule form.
 For more on how to incorporate black seed oil into your diet, check out the best black seed oil products below.

 The major drawback to using black seed oil is the taste and thankfully with MAJU’s Black Seed Oil, the company has found a way to lessen the flavor of the oil without taking away from its long list of health properties.
 MAJU uses Turkish cumin seed oil which is light and palatable but still contains up to four times more thymoquinone than most other black seed oils, which is the antioxidant that helps boost immunity.
 AMAJU is non-GMO, cold-pressed and made without the use of pesticides or herbicides.